lrusso/TinyMCEChartPlugin/README.md

 # TinyMCE Chart Plugin

-TinyMCE Chart Plugin with editing charts capabilities.
+TinyMCE Chart Plugin.
 The chart is inserted as an image (with a Base64 src), the chart data is stored in the Alt attribute and the Chart.js library is used for rendering.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/TinyMCEChartPlugin/master/chart.png)